What Are Coping Mechanisms?

 Do I Need to Seek Professional Help?

-It would be a good idea to seek therapy to help manage your stress and anxiety and find a professional.
+It would be a good idea to seek therapy to help manage your stress and anxiety from a professional.
 While there are some tips that you can follow, more serious cases of anxiety can only be addressed properly through guidance.

 Key Takeaways